Why do we need a guide for customer communication? And why this guide? Why now?

 Analytics: Getting better starts with measuring.
 It’s tough to improve your response time or reduce your inbox bloat without knowing exactly how fast you’re going or how many messages you’re getting.
 So Front comes with Analytics built in.
 Get insight into team, individual, and customer messaging so you can make confident, informed decisions.

 As cool as Front is, it’s never going to be the only technology you use at your company.
 We don’t want to replace the stuff you love and rely on—we just want to make them work better together for you and your customers.
 So we made Front to play nice with other software.

 For example, we saw people were stressing out about switching back and forth between email and their CRM.
 You need that information right in front of you to send and respond to messages.
 But you shouldn’t have to spend so much time task switching.
 It’s just a no-brainer that CRM should live right next to your inbox.
 And that’s just the beginning — take a look:

 Integrations: Inside Front, you can access Salesforce, Asana, and 50+ apps directly from your inbox to stop context switching and keep data in sync.

 API Customization: You can also connect your homegrown customer database and tools you rely on to access the information your business needs to thrive.

 Universal Inbox: Say goodbye to tab overload!
 All your teammates, messages, and apps can live in one Front window.

 Channels in Team Inboxes: Whether it’s social media messages, live chats, email, or any other messages, you can manage them all with your team.

 Front is a big platform.
 There’s a lot it can do.
 It was created to solve a really big problem that either encompasses or intersects with almost everything you do at work on a day-to-day basis.
 But don’t let that make you think it’s inaccessible.
 Front is actually lightweight, intuitive, and simple to configure.
-You can try Front for yourself today or schedule a quick demo to get a guided tour.
+You can get started today to get a guided tour.